 propagated to an HTTP application written in PHP, and to another one

 written in Python.

 └── Python app (HTTP)

 Profiles and sub-profiles are linked with parent/child identifiers.
+These

-own code using the SDK.
+using the SDK.

 Each profile is passed on to the agent and processed independently.